Contact Us Today (424) 372-3112

 Consult with Cron, Israels & Stark for Help

-If you or a family member has been charged with a misdemeanor case and remain in custody in Los Angeles County, contact our criminal defense lawyers to review the chances of filing a Penal Code 991 motion.
-This legal action is an early challenge to the charges and could end the case quickly if successful.
+If you or a family member has been charged with a misdemeanor and remains in custody in Los Angeles County, consider the potential of a PC 991 motion.
+This legal action is an early challenge to the charges and could lead to a swift resolution if successful.

 If you are charged with a misdemeanor crime and need information on the options for filing a PC 991 motion for a probable cause hearing, we can help you.

 Even misdemeanor charges can result in life-altering consequences.
-You will need experienced legal representation to have the best chance at success.
-We need to first review all the details of you case in order to determine an appropriate strategy.
+To have the best chance at success, you will need experienced legal representation.
+We will first review all the details of your case to determine an appropriate strategy.

-Cron, Israels & Stark is a highly experienced team of criminal defense lawyers with a track record of success.
-We serve clients throughout the greater Los Angeles area.
+Cron, Israels & Stark is a highly experienced team of criminal defense lawyers with a proven track record of success.
+We serve clients throughout the greater Los Angeles area and are committed to providing you with the best legal representation.
 Our office is located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 For a free case consultation, call us at (424) 372-3112.

 Related Content: